 Academic Writing Characteristics

-Scriptwriting is a specialized writing style that is dedicated to creating scripts for various forms of media, such as film, television, theater, and radio.
+Scriptwriting is one of the specialized writing styles that is dedicated to creating scripts for various forms of media, such as film, television, theater, and radio.

 It involves crafting dialogue, actions, and stage directions to guide actors, directors, and production teams in bringing stories to life.
 Scriptwriting demands brevity, as writers must convey character motivations, plot developments, and visual details within specific page limitations.